hbkworld/streaming-spec/axes.md

 - `spectrum`: An object describing a spectrum
 - `value`: Describing the spectral values
 - `range`: Describing the spectral range
+- `count`: Number of points in the spectrum

 ### Histogram (#Histogram)